 Q: How many reviewers are going to review my application?

-A: In most cases, ERC applications that get mark “A” are reviewed by 9-10 reviewers.
-Applications that were rejected with mark “B” in the step 2 of the evaluation were reviewed by about 6-7 reviewers.
-Applications that were rejected with mark “B” or “C” in the step 1 of the evaluation process were reviewed by 3-4 reviewers.
+A: In most cases, ERC applications that get score “A” in step 2 are reviewed by 9-10 reviewers.
+Applications that were rejected with score “B” in the step 2 of the evaluation were reviewed by about 6-7 reviewers.
+Applications that were rejected with score “B” or “C” in step 1 of the evaluation process were reviewed by 3-4 reviewers.

 A: To begin with, the reviewers are being selected according to their CV.
 The panel members will look in the EC database or elsewhere to make sure they find the best reviewers to review your application.
 On top of that, the panel members will use the abstract of the ERC application, and the free keywords provided with the application to mutually evaluate with the selected reviewers whether they can evaluate your application.
 Based on this set of parameters the reviewers will be selected.